luxprajapati/SearchDeveloper/README.md

 ## Credits

-The Search Developer project is developed and managed by [Your Name](https://github.com/your-username).
+The Search Developer project is developed and managed by [Lux Prajapati](https://github.com/luxprajapati).

 ## Support

-For any inquiries or issues related to Search Developer, please contact us at [your@email.com](mailto:your@email.com).
+For any inquiries or issues related to Search Developer, please contact us at [luxprajapati81@gmail.com](luxprajapati81@gmail.com).